-Heritage ciders need a balance of acidity and tannic structure that can only come from special apples.
-These apples might be wild, heritage or cider-specific varietals, but they have bittersweet and bittersharp characteristics that can give body to the cider.
+Orchard-driven ciders need a balance of acidity and tannic structure that can only come from special apples.
+These apples might be wild or cider-specific varietals, but they have bittersweet and bittersharp characteristics that can give body to the cider.
 They are meant to both balance and cut through rich or creamy foods.
 They make the perfect contrast-based pairing for mashed potatoes.
 Whether yours are buttery, garlicky or creamy, mashed potatoes make the secret heart of Thanksgiving for many.

 This aroma-centric beverage complements lighter sides, like green beans and corn pudding.
-A modern perry has pleasant mild tartness, some sweetness and an intoxicating perfume.
+Light, bubbly perry has pleasant mild tartness, some sweetness and an intoxicating perfume.
 Keep the pairings for this one delicate, so the perry can really shine.

 Traditional perry & stuffing

 This beverage is both aromatic and structured, making it the ideal accompaniment to the quintessential Thanksgiving side: stuffing.
 The savory palette of flavors often includes sage, rosemary, celery, garlic and pepper.
 Perry of this type uses perry-specific varieties of pear that give the beverage tannic backbone, medium acidity and a bouquet that can range from the delicately floral to the robust and rustic.

 This might be a more controversial suggestion, as hops aren’t often thought of as a classic Thanksgiving note, but their clean herbal notes make a perfect counter to sweet and tart cranberry sauce.
 Hopped ciders can bring pine, grapefruit or even grassy flavors that add a zingy bite to this rich sweet tart side.